Cleve-codes/01-pure-react/worldwise/README.md

 - The useParams and useSearchParams hook.
 - Using parameters and query strings to manage state
 - Context API
+- useCallback hook for optimization
+- Optimizing bundle size with code splitting "lazy loading"
+- The suspense API

 #### Taught by